 There is now a significant body of research highlighting how character qualities and leadership skills are directly linked to being able to flourish at school, in the workplace, and in a global society.
-If we believe the research findings to be true, and we do, then our schools must develop a values-led education strategy that is planned, organised and reflective.
-The teaching of character and leadership must be an integral part of this and underpin curriculum provision and wider learning experiences.
-Importantly, we must also provide focus to equipping and empowering teachers to deliver this cultural change.
+If we believe the research findings to be true, and we do, then our schools must develop a values-based education strategy that is planned, organised and reflective.
+The teaching of character through leadership must be an integral part of this and underpin curriculum provision and wider learning experiences.
+Importantly, we must also provide focus to supporting, equipping and empowering teachers to deliver this cultural change.

 TFL Education was established in late 2008.
 Since that time we have consistently focused on writing culturally sensitive primary and secondary school programmes that support the explicit teaching of character qualities and leadership skills, whilst supporting SMSC, PSHE and Citizenship education.
 Our aim has always been to write and publish up-to-date, relevant programmes that impact pupil outcomes and provide exceptional value for money.
-Our fully resourced courses are designed to be embedded in a school’s curriculum provision, and delivered in-house by school staff, whilst our pupil workshops are designed to be delivered in schools by TFL Education staff.
+Our fully resourced programmes are designed to be embedded in a school’s curriculum provision, and delivered in-house by school staff, whilst our pupil workshops are designed to be delivered in schools by TFL Education staff.

 We are sensitive to the demands on school budgets, teachers’ workloads, lack of preparation time, and the continual constraints being placed on curriculum time.
 With this in mind, we have looked to create a flexible and supportive provision that takes into account the current issues facing all education systems around the world.